kyma-project/test-infra/prow/cluster/resources/external-secrets/README.md

       version: latest # version of the GCP secret
       property: anotherKey # name of the field in the GCP secret JSON, unused for plain values
 ```

+# External Secrets Checker

+External Secrets Checker checks if all External Secrets have synchronized succesfully, and if all Secrets have corresponding External Secrets.

+It can be installed with the `kubectl apply -f external_secrets_checker_prow.yaml` command.